wesbos/Intermediate-React-Workshop/notes/01 - Introduction and Setup.md

 * Fetching Data and Talking to Servers
 * Applying CSS with styled-components
 * Leveraging Downshift for easy and accessible search
-* Server Side Rendering and Lifecycle Methods
+* Server Side Rendering and Life Cycle Methods

 You can take a look at the finished application by running `npm install` and then `npm run dev` in the `app-finished` folder.